randomfunction/GitLensAI/README.md

 ## Deployment

 The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new).
-Make sure to set up the `GEMINI_API_KEY` and `GITHUB_TOKEN` environment variables in your Vercel project settings.
+Make sure to set up the `MISTRAL_API_KEY` and `GITHUB_TOKEN` environment variables in your Vercel project settings.
 The Python backend will need to be deployed separately (e.g., on a service like Heroku or AWS).